Biden’s challenges mount with fallout from chaotic Afghanistan exit

 As the dust settled from the chaotic U.S. troop pullout, the politics of war and withdrawal revved up in Washington with President Biden declaring the end of the 20-year mission an “extraordinary success” and Republicans ripping his decision to leave Americans behind.

-The Taliban takeover of Afghanistan, the tumultuous evacuation and the deaths of 13 U.S. service members in a suicide bomb attack at Kabul airport all lay at Mr. Biden’s doorstep.
+The Taliban takeover of Afghanistan, the tumultuous evacuation and the deaths of 13 U.S. service members in a suicide bomb attack at the Kabul airport all lay at Mr. Biden’s doorstep.

-He was already dealing with a surge in the coronavirus as schools began to reopen, renewing polarizing debate over masks and vaccination holdouts, and raising broader concerns about the economy.
+The president was already dealing with a surge in COVID-19 as schools began to reopen, renewing polarizing debate over masks and vaccination holdouts, and raising broader concerns about the economy.

-And his administration has struggled with a flood of migrants jumping the U.S. southern border.
+His administration also has struggled with a flood of migrants jumping the southern border.

-Seeking to regain his footing, Mr. Biden on Tuesday defended his decisions on Afghanistan, saying it boiled down to a choice between “leaving or escalating” the war.
+Seeking to regain his footing, Mr. Biden on Tuesday defended his decision on Afghanistan.
+He said it boiled down to a choice between “leaving or escalating” the war.

-He made it clear that he believes American voters are on his side.
+He made it clear that he thinks American voters are on his side.

-Republicans on Capitol Hill said the commander in chief had violated the “no man left behind” credo of the armed forces — a jab expected to echo in Washington for months to come and likely in next year’s midterm elections.
+Republicans on Capitol Hill said the commander in chief had violated the “no man left behind” credo of the armed forces — a jab expected to echo in Washington for months to come and likely in next year’s midterm election campaigns.

-The lawmakers said the president’s poor decision-making had bolstered America’s adversaries and unnerved its allies.
+The lawmakers said the president’s poor decision-making bolstered America’s adversaries and unnerved its allies.

-Speaking at The White House, Mr. Biden praised the armed services and intelligence agencies for “the incredible skill, bravery and selfless courage” they showed in evacuating over 120,000 people by a self-imposed Aug.
+Speaking at the White House, Mr. Biden praised the armed services and intelligence agencies for “the incredible skill, bravery and selfless courage” in evacuating over 120,000 people by a self-imposed Aug.
 31 deadline.

-“The bottom line is 90% of Americans in Afghanistan who wanted to leave were able to leave and for those remaining Americans there is no deadline,” he said.
+“The bottom line is 90% of Americans in Afghanistan who wanted to leave were able to leave, and for those remaining Americans, there is no deadline,” he said.
 “We remain committed to getting them out if they want to come out.”

-Mr. Biden said he had delivered on his promise to end a war that had left 2,461 service members dead, 20,000 more injured and cost taxpayers over $2.3 trillion.
+Mr. Biden said he had delivered on his promise to end a war that left 2,461 service members dead and 20,000 more injured and cost taxpayers over $2.3 trillion.

 “I refused to continue a war that was no longer in the service of the vital national interest of our people,” he said.
-“I refused to open another decade of warfare in Afghanistan.
+“I refused to open another decade of warfare in Afghanistan.”

-He also vowed to continue to hunt down terrorists in Afghanistan and across the globe “without American boots on the ground, or very few if needed.”
+He vowed to continue to hunt down terrorists in Afghanistan and around the globe “without American boots on the ground, or very few if needed.”

-James Carafano, a leading expert in national security and foreign policy at the Heritage Foundation, said public opinion will turn sharply against the pullout decision if Afghanistan again becomes a sanctuary for Islamic terrorists.
+James Carafano, a leading expert in national security and foreign policy at The Heritage Foundation, said public opinion will turn sharply against the pullout decision if Afghanistan again becomes a sanctuary for Islamic terrorists.

-“There is a question of how popular it will be in the future if the consequences of leaving result in bad things, including terrorist attacks and more destabilization,” Mr. Carafano said on C-Span.
-“So the assumptions the American people are with the American president on this I think is a very open question.”
+“There is a question of how popular it will be in the future if the consequences of leaving result in bad things, including terrorist attacks and more destabilization,” Mr. Carafano said on C-SPAN.
+“So the assumptions the American people are with the American president on this, I think, is a very open question.”

-What is clear, though, is that Mr. Biden and Democrats are, at least for the moment, taking lots of heat from their critics, including some parents of fallen soldiers.
+What is clear is that Mr. Biden and other Democrats are taking lots of criticism, including from some parents of fallen soldiers.

-Shana Chappell, the mother of Kareem Nikoui, one of the Marines killed in the suicide bombing in Kabul, said on social media that Mr. Biden was a “traitor.”
-She said the president bristled when she criticized him to his face at a “dignified transfer” ceremony at Dover Air Force base Sunday.
+Shana Chappell, the mother of Kareem Nikoui, one of the Marines killed in the suicide bombing in Kabul, used social media to call Mr. Biden a “traitor.”
+She said the president bristled when she criticized him to his face at a “dignified transfer” ceremony Sunday at Dover Air Force Base.

 “You are no leader of any kind!
 You are a weak human being and a traitor!!!!” she said on Facebook.
 “You turned your back on my son, on all of our Heros!!! you are leaving the White House one way or another because you do not belong there!
 MY SONS BLOOD IS ON YOUR HANDS!!!”